SolaceProducts/pubsubplus-connector-mule-docs/doc/user-guide.md

 **Sources**

 * Direct Topic Subscriber: triggered when a direct message is received on a set of topic subscriptions
 * Guaranteed Endpoint Listener: triggered when a guaranteed message is received on a queue
+* Guaranteed Endpoint Polling Listener: triggered at a scheduled rate to consume a fixed number of messages (no more than 10 at a schedule) on a queue

 **Operations**